Accounting and auditing venue requirements

 • cancellation or suspension of the venue operator licence

-In addition to the requirements contained in this document, a venue operator should also consider any obligations imposed by other regulatory/statutory bodies, including the Australian Transaction Reports and Analysis Centre and the Australian Taxation Office.
+In addition to the requirements in this document, a venue operator should also consider obligations from other regulatory/statutory bodies, including the:

-Accurate record keeping
+1.2 Accurate record keeping

 Section 3.7.4 of the Act requires a venue operator to keep accounting records: